Estimated reading time: 9 minutes

 My most memorable professional moment occurred in 1996.
-I was in the Langtang region with a group of guests during heavy snowfall.
+I was in the Langtang region with guests during heavy snowfall.
 The weather was very bad, which meant that visibility was very difficult.
-The 4610 meters high pass- Lauri Binayak, where we needed to cross, was blocked due to heavy snowfall.
+The 4610-meter-high pass- Lauri Binayak, where we needed to cross, was blocked due to heavy snowfall.
 There was no signage directing us to follow the trek route.
 Because of the risks involved, nobody dared to move ahead!
 Despite this harsh weather situation, I dared to take the lead.
 First, I cleared up the snow with the help of an ice axe.
 Then, I guided my group and other guests stuck at the cross through the blizzard.
-The snow came up to my chest, and it was a journey I will never forget.
+The snow came up to my chest, and it was a journey I would never forget.

 What do you like about being a tour guide?

-I love every aspect of my job and consider myself lucky to be able to work with interesting people in beautiful surroundings.
+I love every aspect of my job and am lucky to work with interesting people in beautiful surroundings.
 The scenery that I get to enjoy every day is truly breathtaking.
 But the thing I like most about being a tour guide is the people.
 I love interacting with my guests before and after they arrive in Nepal.
 Responding to their inquiries, personalising our services to suit their needs, and ensuring their continued satisfaction all make me feel great about my job.

 And what do you like least about being a tour guide?